selilulu/Workshop-BeCode-GSAP/README.md

 ## Let's code

 Today I will introduce you to **GSAP**.
 The GreenSock Animation Platform (GSAP) is a popular set of JavaScript tools for building animations on the web.
 Anything you see in your web browser can be animated with GSAP.
-After the short introduction, it's up to you to push yourself to discover more.
-Today we will be making a 'magical universe' landing page.
+The challenge of today: a 'magical universe' landing page.

 At the beginning, I will give a short introduction to this new technology.
 Then it's your time to dive a little bit deeper in the matter and try to finish part one and two from the exercise.
-Then I will do a short live coding session.
+After about one hour, I will do a short live coding session.
 From that point, you can decide to stick to part one and two or sparkle some more magic in part three.

 ## GSAP

-So what can we do with GSAP?
+**So what can we do with GSAP?**
 Anything you see in your web browser can be animated with GSAP.
 Whether you want to build elegant UI animations or dynamic effects in web apps, games, and interactive stories; GSAP is up to the task.
 Take a quick look on the [GSAP demo collection](https://codepen.io/collection/ANaOod) and see it for yourself.

-And how does it work?
+**And how does it work?**
 You simply write short snippets of JavaScript code that define how elements should animate and what the timing should be.
 The benefit of animating with code is that one line of code can animate one thing just as easily as it can animate 1,000 things.
 With code-driven animation it’s surprisingly easy to randomize your animations and have them respond to user interaction.

 ### Try it yourself